 Virtu Honest Craft3701 North Marshall Way, Scottsdale

 Since opening in 2013, Chef Gio Osso's Virtu has wasted no time becoming a local and national dining destination.
 It popped up on Esquire's Best New Restaurants list just months after opening, and then snagged a James Beard Award nomination for Best New Restaurant some years back.
-The food is simple but inspired, with the menu generally taking a Mediterranean slant.
+The food is simple yet inspired and highly original, with the menu veering from its Italian origins into bright, imaginative places.
 Osso turns pristine ingredients such as Spanish octopus and locally grown produce into plates that feel truly elegant.
-For brunch, which the restaurant serves every day, count on delicate crepes, cast-iron frittatas, and Benedicts made with luxurious ingredients such as duck confit and mortadella.
+Pastas here are easily one of the two or three best in Scottsdale.
+Cocktails are underrated, and the drink program boasts a nice amari selection.
+For brunch, count on delicate crepes, cast-iron frittatas, and Benedicts made with ingredients like duck confit and mortadella.

 FnB Restaurant7125 East Fifth Avenue, #31, Scottsdale